She remembered who she was and changed the game.

 In life your background holds no power over you.
-If you possess passion and the potential to create a mark on the lives of other people, then you will definitely find ways to achieve what you strive for.
+If you possess passion and also the potential to make a mark on the lives of others, then you may definitely find ways to realize what you strive for.
 Mary Kom not only proves that, but she has exceeded and excelled every expectation people had from her.

 Her hard work paid off and she won a Gold Medal in Asian Games in 1998.
 The win motivated her, and she decided to pursue her career as a professional boxer with renewed zeal - a decision that would change her life.
 She faced a lot of opposition from her parents as they considered boxing an unsuitable sport for a young girl – something she proved wrong when she became the National Boxing Champion 5 times in a row.